Preloader

 3. Net Promoter Score:

-According to a study in 2020, 64% of customers are more likely to recommend a brand to their friends or families if it offers simpler experiences and communications.
+According to a study in 2023, 78% of people are more likely to recommend a brand for its simpler experiences and communications.
 The net promoter score or the NPS revolves around this point.

 NPS is determined upon the basis of an emotionally motivated question.
 Thus, the response rate is higher and often unsatisfied customers never miss an opportunity to answer these surveys.
 Perhaps, contact centers should utilize this opportunity to retain certain customers and make an impact on them with unquestionable customer service.